 Can we deal with dangers that concern mainly others than ourselves and our loved ones?

-It seems as if the best measure for the corona pandemic is a synthesis between the statistical information and the microscopic knowledge, although this construct is counterintuitive.
+It seems as if the best measure for the coronavirus pandemic is a synthesis between the statistical information (here is an important article and update) and the microscopic knowledge, although this construct is counterintuitive.
 Because we are formulating guidelines that resemble a response to acute danger (closeby) but are in fact measures to give our elderly and our chronically ill a better chance of surviving the epidemic (further away).
 These guidelines are based on the often-heard statement “It’s not so bad” and the opposite “It’s a world disaster”.
 Both are true, but it is not easy to embrace these views simultaneously.
-It is therefore good to realize how entangled and interdependent we are as individuals all over the world for our well being and survival.
+It is therefore good to realize how entangled and interdependent we are as individuals all over the world for our well-being and survival.
 No single point of view leads to a solution but the opposite views taken together in an intelligent way do provide the right strategy.

 The probable progression.

 These clashing opinions that slowly unite into an elevated, empathic action are positive social phenomena.
 It will ultimately help those of us who are dealing with the local conditions where the crisis is really taking place; retirement and nursing homes, hospitals, and crisis centers are now all suffering from material and personnel shortages.
 Hopefully, a joint effort will be made to ensure that staff and materials are always quickly available at first aid stations so that never again a relatively small group of people are overtaxed as is the case now.
 Furthermore, we will learn to formulate information in such a way as to make it comprehensible for everyone why a temporary inconvenience that seems locally useless can make a huge contribution on a large scale.

 A serious challenge remains in the near future.